voidfiles/ci-presentation/presentation.md

 # Fast unittests

-- 10 minutes max (should be alot faster)
+- 10 minutes max (should be a lot faster)
 - Should be run on every merge to master
 - If possible, run before merge via something like a PR